btschwertfeger/BiasAdjustCXX/README.rst

 After the installation, the tool can be executed using the command listed below.
 This repository also serves example data to test this.
 See the documentation for more information (https://biasadjustcxx.readthedocs.io/en/latest).

+If the netcdf-cxx4 libraries cannot be found - make sure that ``ncxx4-config`` is globally executable, since this tool is used to determine the location of these libraries.

 .. code:: bash

   BiasAdjustCXX \